yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 # IDS/IPS detections - Suricata

 In this last section, we'll take a look at how our Havoc beacon could potentially be spotted by an IDS/IPS system such as `Suricata` or `Snort`.
 These systems give defenders the possibility to write custom rules to detect malicious activity.
 We'll focus on analyzing a few sample rules and see how we can bypass them.
-But before that, let's quickly walk through the Suricata setup.
+But before that, let's quickly walk through the *Suricata* setup.

 ## Installation

 First off, let's begin with the installation.
-To install Suricata, all we need to do is run a system apt install command :
+To install *Suricata*, all we need to do is run a simple apt install command:

 ```
 sudo apt install -y suricata
 ```

-From there, we'll need to verify that the installation was successful using the below command :
+From there, we'll need to verify that the installation was successful using the below command:

 ![](/assets/imgs/havoc-c2/Pasted image 20240908184734.png)

-Next, we can configure Suricata to start on boot :
+Next, we can configure Suricata to start on boot:

 ```
 sudo systemctl enable suricata